shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 Program Id: DcGPfiGbubEKh1EnQ86EdMvitjhrUo8fGSgvqtFG4A9t
 ```

-We can verify this by checking on the [Solana Explorer for Devnet.](https://explorer.solana.com/?cluster=devnet).
+We can verify the deployment by checking on the [Solana Explorer for Devnet.](https://explorer.solana.com/?cluster=devnet).
 We can search for our program id to see any related transactions, including the deployment.

 # Backend